UX and the Importance of Web Accessibility

-Web accessibility is about giving everyone access to the same information, regardless of the impairments users may have.
+Web accessibility is about giving everyone access to the same information, regardless of the disabilities users may have.

 According to The World Bank, 1 billion people (15% of the world’s population) experience some form of disability, with almost 57 million in the US alone.
 (19% of the US population according to figures released by the US Census Bureau on July 25, 2012.)

 There are four loosely grouped types of disabilities, which can be either temporary or permanent: physical (such as paralysis or fine motor control issues), sensory (such as autism, deafness, or blindness), intellectual (such as Down syndrome or developmental delays), and mental illness (including schizophrenia and depression).
 Many senior citizens have issues that go along with getting older and can also benefit from accessibility accommodations.

 It’s vital not to underestimate the importance of web accessibility.
 While 20 years ago the internet was a place for tech geeks, it is now a primary source of information, entertainment, and communication.
 It’s used for everything from shopping to sharing moments with friends, reading the news, watching TV shows, applying for jobs, booking vacations, and more.
 Yet, for people with disabilities, there are barriers in place that make many of these things inaccessible, as many websites don’t consider their needs.
 Much of the internet is not yet treated as a public space and does not ensure access to everyone regardless of ability.